KiddoProgrammer1015/Bastion/README.md

 Bastion
 =======
 A minecraft mod designed for use with [/r/civcraft](https://old.reddit.com/r/Civcraft/) and continually improved by [/r/devoted](https://old.reddit.com/r/devoted/).
-Currently in use on [/r/civclassics](https://old.reddit.com/r/Civclassics/) at mc.civclassic.com (1.12.2)
+Currently in use on [CivSeasons](https://discord.gg/fhVVSbP).
+(1.12.2)

 For a more extensive and updated list of features see https://github.com/CivClassic/Bastion/wiki